 Put the chilli, garlic and ginger in a small food processor and blend until a paste if formed.
 If it does not come together add a small amount of water.

-Add the lamb back into the pot and cover with the chopped tomatoes, stock and tamarind and season with salt and pepper.
-Place a lid on and roast the lamb in the oven for 3-4 hours, basting every hour or so with the juices in the roasting tray.
-Cook until the meat is very tender and falling off of the bone.
+Add the lamb back into the pot, cover with the tomatoes, stock and tamarind and season with salt and pepper.
+Place a lid on and bake the lamb for 3-4 hours, basting every hour or so with the juices in the roasting tray, until the meat is very tender and falling off the bone.

 For the Bombay potatoes, place the potatoes in cold water and bring to the boil.
 Cook for 5-8 minutes and drain.

-To serve, place the lamb Madras on a serving plate with the potatoes alongside.
+To serve, place the lamb Madras on a serving plate with the potatoes .
 Garnish with chopped coriander.